 In research conducted at CCL, William Gentry, author of Be the Boss Everyone Wants to Work For: A Guide for New Leaders, found that 50% of managers in organizations are found to be ineffective.

-What’s the difference between successful and unsuccessful managers?
-Gentry’s research has shown 4 key areas where first-time managers in particular struggle the most:
+Gentry’s research points to 4 key areas where first-time managers struggle the most:

 - Ability to lead teams

 How First-Time Managers Can Avoid Burnout

 To avoid burn-out in their new positions, first-time managers must build their skills in these 4 areas.

 Communication between managers and direct reports happens on multiple levels but can be divided into 2 main areas — verbal and nonverbal.
 In his book, Gentry explains that 65–93% of the total emotional interaction between individuals is nonverbal.